Eleanora Atherton: Bequests upon her death

-The papers of John Byrom were donated to the Chetham's Library.
+The papers of her ancestor, John Byrom were donated to the Chetham's Library.
 Her private papers were bequeathed to her secretary, Sarah Bolger, who had worked for her for more than 35 years.
 Bolger retired to Bournemouth where she built a house called 'Atherton' and lived very comfortably until her death in 1889.
+Mary Ann Degge, Atherton's former Lady's maid was named as Bolger's executor.

 Atherton's properties in Prescot and Walton-on-the-Hill were bequeathed to her second cousin, the Reverend James Alan Park, the son of James Alan Park and Lucy Atherton.
-Her two estates in Jamaica, “Green Park Estate” and “Spring Vale Pen”, together with some tenements at Prescot, and chambers in Lincoln's Inn, London, used by her father were bequeathed to the Reverends’ younger brother, Alexander Atherton Park, who was also a barrister like her own father.
+Her two estates in Jamaica, "Green Park Estate" and "Spring Vale Pen", together with some tenements at Prescot, and chambers in Lincoln's Inn, London, used by her father were bequeathed to the Reverends' younger brother, Alexander Atherton Park, who was also a barrister like her own father.
 Atherton also left him her father's law books at the chamber.